canonical/opensearch-dashboards-operator/README.md

 Follow instructions from OpenSearch documentation on [How to create an index pattern](https://opensearch.org/docs/latest/dashboards/management/index-patterns/#creating-an-index-pattern)

-When the index pattern is defined, data that belongs to the user will display in the Dasboards.
+When the index pattern is defined, data that belongs to the user will display in the Dashboards.

 ## License